Aung San Suu Kyi: 2021–present: Trials and formal imprisonment

-On 10 January 2022, the military court in Myanmar sentenced Suu Kyi to an additional four years in prison on a number of charges including "importing and owning walkie-talkies" and "breaking coronavirus rules".
+On 10 January 2022, the military court in Myanmar sentenced Suu Kyi to an additional four years in prison on several charges including "importing and owning walkie-talkies" and "breaking coronavirus rules".
 The trials, which are closed to the public, the media, and any observers, were described as a "courtroom circus of secret proceedings on bogus charges" by the deputy director for Asia of Human Rights Watch.

-On 27 April 2022, Aung San Suu Kyi was sentenced to five years in jail on corruption charges.
+On 27 April, Aung San Suu Kyi was sentenced to five years in jail on corruption charges.
 On 22 June 2022, junta authorities ordered that all further legal proceedings against Suu Kyi will take place in prison venues, instead of a courtroom.
 No explanation of the decision was given.
-Citing unidentified sources, the BBC reported that Suu Kyi was also moved on 22 June from house arrest, where she had had close companions, to solitary confinement in a specially-built area inside a prison in Naypyidaw.
+Citing unidentified sources, the BBC reported that Suu Kyi was also moved on 22 June from house arrest, where she had had close companions, to solitary confinement in a specially built area inside a prison in Naypyidaw.
 This is the same prison in which Win Myint had similarly been placed in solitary confinement.
 The military confirmed that Suu Kyi had been moved to prison.

-On 15 August 2022, sources following Aung San Suu Kyi's court proceedings said that she was sentenced to an additional six years' imprisonment after being found guilty on four corruption charges, bringing her overall sentences to 17 years in prison.
+On 15 August 2022, sources following Aung San Suu Kyi's court proceedings said that she was sentenced to an additional six years' imprisonment after being found guilty on four corruption charges, bringing her overall sentence to 17 years in prison.
 In September 2022, she was convicted of election fraud and breaching the state's secrets act and sentenced to a total of six years in prison for both convictions, increasing her overall sentence to 23 years in prison.
 By 12 October 2022, she had been sentenced to 26 years imprisonment on ten charges in total, including five corruption charges.
 On 30 December 2022, her trials ended with another conviction and an additional sentence of seven years' imprisonment for corruption.
-Aung San Suu Kyi's final sentence is of 33 years in prison.
+Aung San Suu Kyi's final sentence is 33 years in prison.